How to beat the competition and win more clients. Here are 8 ways for freelancers and developers to rise above the competition.

-Freelancing is competitive and there is no denying fact about it.
-Having an edge over the competition is the only way out to be able to get clients and do business for an elongated period of time.
+Freelancing is competitive, and there is no denying fact about it.
+Having the edge over the competition is the only way out to beat them and win clients.
+Surely it is the success mantra to do business for an elongated period.

-As an equity investor, I also look for competitive advantage when considering the company for investment.
-It is the only future-proof way of being able to consistently outperform.
+As an equity investor, I also look for a competitive advantage when considering the company for investment.
+It is the only future-proof way of being able to outperform consistently.

-If you don’t have an edge over the competition, you become yet another whatever(developer, designer) who does the same things that others can do.
+If you don’t have the edge over the competition, you become yet another whatever(developer, designer) who does the same things that others can do.

-So here are 8 ways how freelancers especially the developers can rise above the competition.
+So here are eight ways how freelancers, especially the developers, can rise above the competition.